-For the year ended March 31, 2020 The following reflects the loss and share data used in the basic and diluted EPS computation: Nominal value per equity share (in INR) Loss attributable to equity shareholders for computing basic and dilutive EPS (A) (2,181.69) Weighted average number of equity shares outstanding during the year for computing Basic EPS (B) 100.00 Dilutive effect of share based payments on weighted average number of equity shares outstanding during the year Weighted average number of equity shares outstanding during the year for computing Diluted EPS (C) 100.00 Basic loss per share (A/B) (21.82) Diluted loss per share (A/C) (21.82)
+For the year ended March 31, 2021 For the year ended March 31, 2020 The following reflects the loss and share data used in the basic and diluted EPS computation: Nominal value per equity share (in INR) Loss attributable to equity shareholders for computing basic and dilutive EPS (A) (1,575.76) (2,181.69) Weighted average number of equity shares outstanding during the year for computing Basic EPS (B) 100.00 100.00 Dilutive effect of share based payments on weighted average number of equity shares outstanding during the year - - Weighted average number of equity shares outstanding during the year for computing Diluted EPS (C) 100.00 100.00 Basic loss per share (A/B) (15.76) (21.82) Diluted loss per share (A/C) (15.76) (21.82)

 Weighted average number of shares is the number of ordinary shares outstanding at the beginning of the period adjusted by the number of equity shares/options issued during year, multiplied by the time weighting factor.
-The time weighting factor is the number of days for which the specific shares/options granted are
+The time weighting factor is the number of days for which the specific shares/options granted are outstanding as a proportion of total number of days during the year.

-OPYO Hospitality Netherlands B.V.
-Notes to financial statements for the year ended on 31 March 2020 (All amounts in INR million, unless otherwise stated)
+Notes to financial statements for the year ended on 31 March 2021 (All amounts in INR million, unless otherwise stated)

-17 Related party transactions

-(I) Names of related parties and related party
+17 Related party transactions(I) Names of related parties and related partyDescription of relationshipRelated parties under Ind AS 24: